Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Data/EditFeatureAttachments/readme.md

 ## How to use the sample

 Tap a feature to load its attachments.
-Use the buttons to save, delete, or add attachments.
+Use the buttons to preview, delete, or add attachments.

 ## How it works